Fats - the good, the bad, and the ugly

 EPA and DHA are not essential fatty acids because our bodies can use ALA to make them.
 But this conversion occurs slowly and varies from person to person.
-Current advice is to have one portion of oily fish a week to get our recommended amount of EPA and DHA.
+The current advice is to have one portion of oily fish a week to get our recommended amount of EPA and DHA.

 Most people get more than enough omega-6 fats in their diet, but many do not eat enough omega-3 fats.
 You can test your blood levels of ‘good fats’ with a simple Omega 3 and 6 Blood Test from Medichecks.

 Saturated fats are found naturally in animal products (meat and dairy products such as butter).
 Still, there are plant sources too, namely coconut oil and palm oil.
-Manufacturers can often add saturated fats into processed foods such as pastries, savoury-snacks, chocolate and pies (sorry!).
+Manufacturers can often add saturated fats to processed foods such as pastries, savoury snacks, chocolate and pies (sorry!).

 How are these fats different?
 Well, the giveaway here is that these fats are often solid at room temperature (think about a block of butter or the fat on your bacon).

 Overconsumption of these fats can lead to ‘fatty deposits’ in our arteries and increase our risk of cardiovascular diseases such as heart attack and stroke.

 Many experts believe this happens because saturated fats can raise 'bad' LDL cholesterol in our blood.
 You can read all about cholesterol here.